Court OKs $50 Million For Hawker

 Key Takeaways:

-• Hawker Beechcraft has received U.S. Bankruptcy Court approval to enter exclusive 45-day negotiations with Superior Aviation Beijing Co. to secure a deal and keep the company operational.
+• Hawker Beechcraft has received U.S. Bankruptcy Court approval to enter exclusive 45-day negotiations with Superior Aviation Beijing Co. to save its jet business.

-• Superior Aviation will provide $50 million in interim funding ($25M this week, $25M within 30 days) to help sustain the jet business and preserve jobs during the negotiation period.
+• Superior Aviation will provide Hawker Beechcraft with $50 million in interim funding to sustain operations and preserve jobs during the negotiation period.

 See a mistake?
 Contact us.